Kubulambula/Godot-GDShell/addons/gdshell/docs/en/commands/scn.md

 The `scn kill <scene>` command calls the `free()` method on the scene that it is applied to.
 Doing this on a kinimatic body, root, or the command line nodes will promt a warning.
 Use the `-F` flag to override it.

+It is reccommended you only use the kill method when a scene is being unresponseave to `scn free` and you know it will be safe to terminate its process.

 ## Closing Notes

 For all of the commands, using `-F` flag will override all safeties.

 - `res://` is not required as it is the assumed defult
 - `instance` can be replaced with `ins` for speed
+- `scene` is a valid alias for this command.